zoffixznet/tau-writing/NGS/00-Intro.md

 ***

-— "So that's how we died, boys"—the Cheif proclaimed, putting away the tablet — "Yeah, brutal!" a voice from the middle of the group jabs.
+— "So that's how we died, boys"—the Cheif proclaimed, putting away the tablet<br>
+— "Yeah, brutal!" a voice from the middle of the group jabs.
 "I feel like going for some BBQ, anyone else?
 How about you Chief?
 Or would you rather go for a kebob?"

 The group laughs.

-— "Not a laughing matter," the Chief responds sternly — "Fine.
+— "Not a laughing matter," the Chief responds sternly<br>
+— "Fine.
 Fine.
-So did anyone get this guy yet?"
+So did anyone get this guy yet?"<br>
 — "No. Along with us and the priest, there were ten more victims," the Chief pauses.
 "Six had clones"

 Silence envelops the room for a few units.